Criteria for names on the Name Reserve List

 Renaming civic assets

-Members of the public may submit a proposal to rename an existing civic asset by completing and submitting the suggest a name form.
+Members of the public may submit a proposal to rename an existing civic asset by emailing email@example.com.
 The proposal must include, at a minimum:

 - The rationale for changing the name and significance of the proposed name

 - The relevance of the proposed name to the asset